JanssenProject/jans/head/casa/developer/add-authn-methods/index.md

 ## Agama flow

+!!!
 Note

-Acquaintance with Agama [framework](https://docs.jans.io/head/agama/introduction/index.md) and Agama project [management](https://docs.jans.io/head/janssen-server/config-guide/auth-server-config/agama-project-configuration/index.md) is required
+    Acquaintance with Agama [framework](../../agama/introduction.md) and Agama project [management](../../janssen-server/config-guide/auth-server-config/agama-project-configuration.md) is required

 ### About Casa authentication flow

-Authentication in Casa is implemented through an Agama project called *casa* - in TUI you can see it listed in the Agama management screen.
+Authentication in Casa is implemented through an Agama project called _casa_ - in TUI you can see it listed in the Agama management screen.
 As a first step, the user is requested to enter the username and password combination, then depending on how the application is configured, personal user settings,  and access policies defined, a second factor may be requested.

-The *casa* project allows to onboard new types of second factors (authentication mechanisms) and also provides a user experience that supports backtracking: if a user is asked to present a specific credential and that credential is not currently available or is not working, he can choose an alternative method for authentication where a different type of credential will be prompted.
+The _casa_ project allows to onboard new types of second factors (authentication mechanisms) and also provides a user experience that supports backtracking: if a user is asked to present a specific credential and that credential is not currently available or is not working, he can choose an alternative method for authentication where a different type of credential will be prompted.
 Users can backtrack several times.

 ### Flow requisites

 To code the flow corresponding to the authentication method to add, you can use the Agama project found  [here](https://github.com/JanssenProject/jans/tree/vreplace-janssen-version/jans-casa/plugins/samples/sample-cred/agama#readme) as a canvas.
 Ensure the following conditions are met so that it properly integrates in the main Casa flow:

-The flow will be passed an Agama *map* containing information of the person attempting the authentication.
+The flow will be passed an Agama _map_ containing information of the person attempting the authentication.
 This input parameter will contain at least three keys: `uid`, `inum`, and `name`. `uid` and `inum` map directly to attributes stored in the user's profile and are never empty, `name` is a displayable name which may come from attribute `givenName` or `displayName`.
-All values are *strings*.
+All values are _strings_.

 The flow should terminate with a `true` outcome if the user successfully passes the challenge, presents the expected credential, etc. In any other case, `false` must be returned and an optional error message can be included for the caller flow (`io.jans.casa.authn.main`) to show it in the screen.
 Any additional data attached in the `Finish` instruction will not be processed.